thaihv/smartcity-platform/README.md

 - Go to ./api-gateway/
    * Run $ mvn spring-boot:run
    * Open (http://localhost:8080/mytamky/) and try calls to microservices if things run well.
 This is a main entry point for this boilerplate code.
 Every API calls will go to port 8080.
-- Optionally, In order to test the ui service that is not needed to access behind the Gateway and user can login to system every time she wants, go to ./ui-community-service/
+- Optionally, In order to test the ui service that is not needed to access behind the Gateway and ignore the automatically login step from Keycloak, go to ./ui-community-service/
    * Run $ mvn spring-boot:run
-   * Open (http://localhost:18081/community/) to test API calls with/without loggedin!
+   * Open (http://localhost:18081/community/) to test API calls with/without a loggedin user!